Getting Started

 3. Define Suppliers

-// A Resource supplier for the user session
+// A Request supplier for the user session

 // A Product supplier that depends on the session